gong208/course_reg_script/README.md

 # course_reg_script
-a simple script for registering courses of UIUC using selenium
+a simple script for registering courses at UIUC using selenium.
+It refreshes course explorer every 30 sec to monitor the status of CS222.
+Once it is not in closed status (there are spaces), it